kcskw/PayaServices/Authorization Gateway/Process.md

 Link to [XML Examples](https://github.com/TKESuperDave/PayaServices/tree/XML/Authorization%20Gateway/XML) Link to [XSD Schemas](https://github.com/PayaDev/PayaServices/tree/main/Authorization%20Gateway/XSD)

-# **Phase 2 Development**

-**Interfacing with the Authorization Gateway**

-The best place to start is to determine your application architecture for interfacing with the Authorization Gateway.
-You will choose which published XSD(s) your XML data packets will be validated against, and you also know the URL for the corresponding XML template(s) for your schema(s).
-This leaves you with the following possibilities for creating your XML data packets that are sent to the Authorization Gateway:

-1. XML Schema Definition Tool (such as Xsd.exe for .Net or Svcutil.exe) to generate a class based on the published XSD, populate the class properties, and then serialize the object.
-2. LINQ to XML to build your xml and populate the elements and attributes.
-3. You can load the XML template into an XML document object and use Xpath to populate the elements and attributes.
-4. You can build your own XML document and use Xpath to populate the elements and attributes.

-We recommend you leverage the published [XSDs](https://github.com/TKESuperDave/PayaServices/tree/XML/Authorization%20Gateway/XDS) and [XML](https://github.com/TKESuperDave/PayaServices/tree/XML/Authorization%20Gateway/XML) templates and use either the first or second options when creating the data packets to be sent.
-All these methods use the .NET platform however other languages have successfully been used.

-We have provided example request XML Data Packets to assist your integration team with getting started.
-A link to these examples can be found at the end of the “How to determine which XML Template to Use” section above.

-Once you have determined how you will create your XML data packets in your system; we recommend reviewing each element and attribute and when they are best used.
-The Data Packet – XML Specification(#DataPacketXMLSpecification) provides links to XML templates, and text description of the regular expressions, data types, or enumerations that control the allowed data formats for each element.

 ## **Data Identification**
 The specification for the Authorization Gateway XML Data Packet allows you to optionally identify your data in two distinct ways.
 The **REQUEST_ID** attribute contained within the AUTH_GATEWAY element and the **TRANSACTION_ID** element.
 These are built in so your host system can match a response from the Authorization Gateway with the original request.